SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Source Code Representation

-As in the original work, we represent the use of variable and function symbols at the expression level rather than the statement level.
+We represent the use of variable and function symbols at the expression level.
 Each statement expression is represented by a triple $\tuple{\text{Def}, \text{Use}, \text{Call}}$, where $\text{Def}$ denotes the set of the variables defined in the statement expression, $\text{Use}$ the set of used variables or literals, and $\text{Call}$ the set of called functions.
 For instance, in our running example, the assignment statement \pyCode{k = genPrivate(keySize)} is represented by statement expressions $\progExprs{\progStmt_{\ref*{line:runningExample:source}}} = \dataList{\tuple{\set{\pyCode{k}}{}, \set{}{}, \set{}{}}, \tuple{\set{}{}, \set{\pyCode{keySize}}{}, \set{\pyCode{genPrivate}}{}}}$.
-The usage of statement symbols is determined as in the original work: \begin{itemize} \item \emph{Called} functions are obtained by the \python parser and are available in the AST of the source code. \item Variables are distinguished using their position in a statement.
-A variable is \emph{defined} if it is on the left-hand side of an assignment statement or between the $\srcFor$ and the $\srcIn$ keywords of a for statement.
+The use of symbols is determined as in the original work: \begin{itemize} \item \emph{Called} functions are obtained by the \python parser and are available in the AST of the source code. \item Variables are distinguished using their position in a statement.
+A variable is \emph{defined} if it is on the leftmost position of the left-hand side of an assignment statement or between the $\srcFor$ and the $\srcIn$ keywords of a for statement.
 Variables which are not defined are \emph{used}. \end{itemize} Thus, each statement $\progStmt$ is associated with a \emph{symbolic state}, which is a quadruple consisting of the program point, the program location, the statement label, and the statement expressions of $\progStmt$:

 In the context of our running example, we denote by $\symbState_\progLine \eqdef \progSymbState{\progStmt_\progLine}$ the symbolic state associated with the statement at line $\progLine$ of the source code example.
 For instance, for $\progLine=4$ we have: \begin{itemize} \item $\progPt{\progStmt_{\ref*{line:runningExample:genPublic}}} = 1$, \item $\progLoc{\progStmt_{\ref*{line:runningExample:genPublic}}} = \ref*{line:runningExample:genPublic}$, \item $\progStmtLabel{\progStmt_{\ref*{line:runningExample:genPublic}}} = \labelAssign$, \item and $\progExprs{\progStmt_{\ref*{line:runningExample:genPublic}}} =[\tuple{\set{\pyCode{p}, \pyCode{g}}{}, \set{}{}, \set{}{}}$, $\tuple{\set{}{}, \set{}{}, \set{\pyCode{genPublic}}{}}]$, \end{itemize} resulting in $ \symbState_{\ref*{line:runningExample:genPublic}} = \progSymbState{\progStmt_{\ref*{line:runningExample:genPublic}}} = \tuple{1, \ref*{line:runningExample:genPublic} , \labelAssign, \dataList{\tuple{\set{\pyCode{p}, \pyCode{g}}{}, \set{}{}, \set{}{}}, \tuple{\set{}{}, \set{}{}, \set{\pyCode{genPublic}}{}}}}$.